Neolithic Revolution: Subsequent revolutions

 Sherratt argued that this phase in agricultural development enabled humans to make use of the energy possibilities of their animals in new ways, and permitted permanent intensive subsistence farming and crop production, and the opening up of heavier soils for farming.
 It also made possible nomadic pastoralism in semi arid areas, along the margins of deserts, and eventually led to the domestication of both the dromedary and Bactrian camel.
 Overgrazing of these areas, particularly by herds of goats, greatly extended the areal extent of deserts.

-Living in one spot permitted the accrual of personal possessions and an attachment to certain areas of land.
-From such a position, it is argued, prehistoric people were able to stockpile food to survive lean times and trade unwanted surpluses with others.
-Once trade and a secure food supply were established, populations could grow, and society could diversify into food producers and artisans, who could afford to develop their trade by virtue of the free time they enjoyed because of a surplus of food.
-The artisans, in turn, were able to develop technology such as metal weapons.
-Such relative complexity would have required some form of social organisation to work efficiently, so it is likely that populations that had such organisation, perhaps such as that provided by religion, were better prepared and more successful.
-In addition, the denser populations could form and support legions of professional soldiers.
-Also, during this time property ownership became increasingly important to all people.
-Ultimately, Childe argued that this growing social complexity, all rooted in the original decision to settle, led to a second Urban Revolution in which the first cities were built.